FallenStar08/FallenStar-s-Pretty-Reddit/Readme.md

 -   Put most of the useless stuff in the sidebar 🚧
 -   Display comments without changing page
 -   Probably fix more chromium fuckeries ✅
--   Re add sort button to navbar 🚧
+-   Re add sort button to navbar ✅ added to sidebar
 -   sort panel for comment section ✅
 -   fix flairs ✅
 -   option to show/hide vanilla sorting options if using the panel ✅